tbpassin/gf4-project/gf4/plugins/README.txt

 from AbstractPlotMgr import MAIN, BUFFER

-If you want to make sure there is a dataset in the MAIN or MAIN+BUFFER positions, then import them from the module "require_dataset" in the plugins directory:
+If you want to make sure there is a dataset in the MAIN or MAIN+BUFFER positions, then import these functions from the module "require_dataset" in the plugins
+directory:

-from .require_datasets import needs_main
+from .require_datasets import has_main
-# and possibly:
+# or possibly:
-from .require_datasets import needs_main_buffer
+from .require_datasets import has_main_buffer

 These functions perform the same jobs as the PlotManager decorators
 @REQUIRE_MAIN and @REQUIRE_MAIN_BUFF.
 Other useful declarations may be found